microbiomedata/berkeley-schema-fy24/pre_vs_berkeley.md

 Terms that implied quantification like `MetaboliteQuantification` have been renamed to reemphasize the more fundamental activity of identifying, thus `MetaboliteIdentification`

-A `CalibrationInformation` class and two `Configuration` classes have been added in support of chromatographic separations and mass spectrometry analyses.
+A `CalibrationInformation` class, a `Configuration` class and two `Configuration` subclasses (illustrated below) have been added in support of chromatographic separations and mass spectrometry analyses.
 These are subclasses of the new `InformationObject`, which has also become the parent of `DataObject`, which used to be a direct subclass of `NamedThing`.

 ### v11.0.1